Founders AND DIRECTORS

 She is the recipient of a Fulbright Scholarship and grants from the Theatre and Arts Councils in Denmark, Germany, Mexico and Singapore, a grant from the Toyota Foundation and three from the Augustinus Foundation in Denmark amongst others, as well as a recipient of the Choo-San Goh Award for Choreographic Excellence and locally in Utah - six "Artys" for "Best choreography".

-Charlotte is excited to additionally take on the position as Head Of Dance at Texas Tech University in September 2017:
+Charlotte additionally took on the position as Head Of Dance at Texas Tech University in September 2017:

 “I’m excited about combining the professional work of NOW-ID with the vision and ambition I’ve seen at Texas Tech,” says Boye-Christensen.
 “I believe this will provide new opportunities for NOW-ID and help both organizations grow programmatically.”